Miltonly/Streets/Fitzgerald Crescent

 Getting around

-Fitzgerald Crescent sits in Dempsey, a pocket of Milton where the car is the primary mode.
+Fitzgerald Crescent sits in Dempsey, a pocket that trades convenience for quiet.
 The 401 on-ramp at Regional Road 25 is a four-minute drive, making Mississauga a 22-minute run and Pearson reachable in just over half an hour.
-The Milton GO Station is ten minutes away by car; the full trip to Union Station runs about 70 minutes, a realistic option for those who drive to the station.
-The street itself is a quiet crescent, free of through-traffic, so the road network serves daily errands without the noise of a busier corridor.
+The GO station is further out at ten minutes by car, so the realistic Toronto commute runs around 70 minutes door-to-door via train and TTC.
+For those who drive into the city, the highway access is the daily handle; for transit commuters, the drive to the station is a necessary first leg.
+The street itself sees no through traffic, which is the point.

 Schools and catchment